soldni/personal-website/content/publications.md

 title = "Publications"
 +++

-List of peer-reviewed conference papers and journal articles I have authored.
+This page contains a list of peer-reviewed conference papers and journal articles I have authored.
-For additional non-peer reviewed publications and talks, please see my [resumé](/resume.pdf).
+For additional publications and talks, please see my [resumé](/resume.pdf).

 ## 2020